 Mountain cottage Martinovka is located on the border ridge of the Giant Mountains at an altitude of 1288 meters.there are 12 rooms with a total capacity of 42 beds, from double to five-bed.
 Each of all modest but cozy rooms has its own bathroom with sink, shower and toilet.
 The restaurant premises are fully covered by a high-speed WiFi signal.

 - Website: website

+The difficulty grade is estimated at “Moderate” ( ).
 Appropriate for regular walkers.
 Requires reasonable level of fitness.
 The trip covers an average of 18 km (5-7 hours) of hiking per day, with a possibility of extended walks (read more about explanation of our difficulty grades).
-Minimum ages depends ofcourse per kid but we recommand from 12 years.
+Minimum ages depends ofcourse per kid but we recommend from 12 years.

 Route Navigation in the field

 You will walk mostly on rocky roads and even some paved roads.
 All trails are well-marked in the field.
 We advise to follow only the marked trails and never try to shorten the path through the unknown and unmarked terrain.
 Off trail walking is strongly forbidden.
 We will provide you with detailed navigation instructions and maps (1:40.000 or 1:25.000).
 You can call us 24/7 for assistance (however preferably during working hours only).